Do you struggle to keep the humidity where it needs to be for ball pythons?

 Consider yourself an expert on how to keep the humidity up in ball python tanks now.

-When friends ask you what to do, tell them to keep the temp up, use a water dish, use good substrate, spray if needed, and buy a humidifier.
+When friends ask you what to do, tell them to keep the temp up, use a water dish, use suitable substrate, spray if needed, and buy a humidifier.

-It’s important to get this setting right for a healthy life and skin on your ball python.
+It’s essential to get this setting right for a healthy life and skin on your ball python.